128technology/docs/docs/cli_reference.md

 ## `send command download`

-Download 128T software on a router
+Download SSR software on a router

 #### Usage